 I also have to comment that while Ethan Hawke is excellent as a leading man and Amanda Seyfried plays a good supporting role, everyone else is hit or miss.
 Philip Ettinger’s performance as Michael is decidedly stilted.
 Informing the reverend of what the world will be like by the 2050s is intended to be thought-provoking, but it comes across as though he’s reading aloud a Wikipedia article.
-Furthermore, one of the workers at Edward Balq’s company is giving people a tour is so cartoonish, I was surprised Mr. Schrader had the restraint not to have her cackle like the Wicked Witch of the West.
-I don’t blame any of the actors for these performances because I don’t think the greatest leading men or women who ever lived could have made this writing sound good.
+Furthermore, one of the tour guides at Edward Balq’s company is so cartoonish, I was surprised Mr. Schrader had the restraint not to have her cackle like the Wicked Witch of the West.
+I don’t blame any of the actors for these performances because I don’t think the greatest leading men or women who ever lived could have made this writing sound plausible.

 The film is also guilty of making the rookie mistake of having so much blame to hand out, it often falls upon the wrong parties.
 After meeting with a youth group, Toller is dismayed over how extreme today’s youth has become.
 While he could have had a point, only one member of the youth group acted out of line; everyone else was civil.
 Because of this, it’s difficult not to imagine Mr. Schrader writing that line to express his contempt for young adults and teenagers when in reality, problems such climate change cannot realistically be pinned on a single generation.
 It does, however, perfectly capture the unfortunate propensity self-proclaimed progressives had at the time of throwing the baby out with the bathwater.